 The transition to, and ongoing evolution of, Shared or Business Services comes with major challenges, including transformation related to technology, processes, and most importantly, people’s roles and responsibilities.
 The impact on internal and external customers, senior management, and the Shared Services team, requires a well-planned and executed change management and communications strategy to enable success.

-A recent Peeriosity PeercastTM in the Shared Services Leadership research area featured a large global company operating in over 80 countries that has multi-functional shared services delivered via a combination of regional captive centers and offshore outsourced centers.
+A recent Peeriosity PeercastTM in the Shared Services Leadership research area featured a large global company operating in over 80 countries that have multi-functional shared services delivered via a combination of regional captive centers and offshore outsourced centers.
 The Shared Services organization has made the investment in a dedicated Change Management resource that facilitates multi-channel communications to stakeholders.

 As with all Peeriosity PeercastsTM, participants answered iPolling® questions that helped frame the discussion:

 The poll results are somewhat surprising.
 While many companies have made significant investments in transformation efforts, 40% have not yet considered a dedicated resource related to communications.
-For the 30% that have implemented, they indicate benefits related to relationships with customers and their Shared Services teams, as well as an overall benefit of a consistent branded messages from Shared Services.
+For the 30% that have implemented, they indicate benefits related to relationships with customers and their Shared Services teams, as well as an overall benefit of consistent branded messages from Shared Services.

-The PeercastTM feature company led an excellent discussion that outlined the role of the resource, communication activities, the impact communications have had, as well as sharing some insights and learnings from their ongoing journey.
+The PeercastTM feature company led an excellent discussion that outlined the role of the resource, communication activities, the impact communications have had, as well as shared some insights and learnings from their ongoing journey.

 Role of Change and Communications Manager

 The role at our feature company is full-time and coordinates overall change management and communication activities.
 The majority of time is dedicated to in-process projects and the related change implications associated with those efforts.
 Other ongoing responsibilities include:

 · Stakeholder Analysis – including detailed “stakeholder maps” to identify Challengers, Resistors, Promoters, and Enthusiasts (and related plans for each).